jwreagor/k8s-bare-metal/README.md

 # k8s-bare-metal

-Guide for running Kubernetes on Triton using Packer and Terraform.
+Guide for running Kubernetes on Triton using Packer and Terraform running on a Joyent Triton bare metal container and KVM instance.

 The initial goal of this guide is to build out the following instances akin to the Hard Way post but with extended Triton exclusive features.